johncf/editor-design/README.md

 editor.
 It should be so designed as to provide these two features:

 - Efficient and threadsafe snapshots: for processing text concurrently
-- Efficient diffing of two versions: for efficient reuse of old processed data

-A copy-on-write [Rope][rope-wiki]-like data structure should be used to represent the contents of a file.
+A copy-on-write [Rope][rope-wiki]-like data structure might be the best to represent the contents of a file.
 All text (including all history of changes) should be stored in a single thread-safe, append-only list (TODO describe), and the leaves of the rope should just store offsets in the list and length of the